Scope of the Account

 These accounts can be read in conjunction with the Devolved Taxes Account and the annual accounts of the Scottish Government and other bodies funded from the Scottish Budget to follow the flow of funds into and out of the Scottish Consolidated Fund, funding the use of resources authorised by the Scottish Parliament.
 These form a suite of accounts information that describe the fiscal activity of the Scottish Government, and also include the annual accounts of other bodies within the Scottish Administration and of the bodies funded directly from the Scottish Budget, which together report on the use of resources authorised by the Scottish Parliament for the financial year.
 The Scottish Government Consolidated Accounts and the Devolved Taxes Account can be accessed online at The Scottish Government.

 These accounts show the transactions for the services set out above.
-The receipts paid into the Fund during the year totalled £55,790 million with payments from the Fund of £55,725 million.
-Excluding receipts and payments in relation to the UK Contingencies Fund (see Foreword), receipts paid into the Fund were £48,715 million and payments from the Fund were £48,650 million.
-The effect of the resulting surplus of £65 million is to increase the balance at the Government Banking Service by this amount to £287 million.
+The receipts paid into the Fund during the year totalled £72,257 million with payments from the Fund of £72,339 million.
+Excluding receipts and payments in relation to the UK Contingencies Fund (see Foreword), receipts paid into the Fund were £49,199 million and payments from the Fund were £49,281 million.
+The effect of the resulting deficit of £82.6 million is to reduce the balance at the Government Banking Service by this amount to £205 million.

 The main receipts paid into Fund are funding from the Secretary of State for Scotland, and the Scottish Rate of Income Tax; the source of these receipts is the UK Consolidated Fund, and their maximum value is set by the cash requirement in the UK Main Estimates and any amendments to it.
 The main payments out of the Fund are the payments authorised by the Budget Acts and any amendments; the maximum value of these is set by the cash authorisation in the Scottish Budget Acts and any amendments to it.
-These increased by £11,823 million and £10,640 million respectively in 2020-21.
-The Performance Analysis section of Performance Report in the Scottish Government Consolidated Accounts provides a detailed breakdown of the out-turn for the financial year compared to the Budget authorised by the Scottish Parliament, including any changes from the previous financial year.
+These decreased by £251 million and increased by £583 million respectively in 2021-22.
+The Performance Analysis section of the Financial Statements in the Scottish Government Consolidated Accounts provides an outline breakdown of the out-turn for the financial year compared to the Budget authorised by the Scottish Parliament, including any changes from the previous financial year.

 Principal Accountable Officer